 OVERVIEW

 Redefine Grindr’s brand perception by positioning it as more than a hook-up app.
-Highlighting the app’s role in empowering the LGBTQ+ community to seek connection, friendship, romance, or safe travel.
+Highlighting the app’s role in empowering the LGBTQ+ community to seek connections, friendship, romance, or safe travel.
 Introduces four new features alongside a bold visual refresh.

 Role